 We are hired to produce the concrete that will replace the deteriorating concrete road panels that occur on busy, high-traffic freeways and highways.
 Each freeway panel is a slab of concrete that is usually 16 feet long, 12 feet wide and 9-12 inches deep.
 Construction is usually at night and on weekends when traffic volume is lower.
 We work with the general contractor to coordinate the movement of materials in relationship with the traffic and the needed lane closures; we completely understand the risky environment of doing freeway road work and are very safety conscious.

-Caltrans requires our mobile batch plants to be examined and calibrated every month — and we have met or exceed those Caltrans requirements each and every time.
+Caltrans requires our mobile batch plants to be examined and calibrated every month when working actively with them — and we have met or exceed those Caltrans requirements each and every time.

 Producing rapid setting, fast-setting concrete using our volumetric mobile concrete portable batch plant equipment and skilled operators to pour new freeway panels allows Caltrans and other transportation organizations to open up the freeway or highway to traffic within 2 hours – sometimes less.
 The George L. Throop custom-designed batch plant mixers are perfect for this application.
 In addition we are experts at coordinating the raw materials and staging the process required to produce the concrete.